Songs, Arrangements, Keys, and Files

 Add Songs complete with different Arrangements, Keys, and any Attachments you want your team to access.

 From the Songs page, select add a new song.

 You must be at least an Editor to add songs.

 As you type the name of your song, we search CCLI's database of songs, which provides copyright information and more.

 If you don't like the results of the search, click outside the search results to ignore them.

-- Click on the Arrangement Title, Length, BPM, or Meter to edit them directly.
-You can tab between them, and hitting enter will save automatically.
+- Select the arrangement title, song length, BPM, meter, or sequence to edit them directly.
+You can tab between them and enter will save automatically.

-- If you already have files you want to upload, or you get your files from other sources, you can attach them here.
+- If you already have files you want to upload, or you get your files from other sources, you can add them.

 - Enter lyrics & chords to create PDFs which will be transposed to any key you add.

 - Add Keys and manage files in each key box.